cb-technologists/blog/content/posts/jenkins-plugins-good-bad-ugly.md

 ```

 Yes, only two plugins.
 The reason why we only need these two plugins is because the [CloudBees Jenkins Distribution](https://www.cloudbees.com/blog/cloudbees-jenkins-distribution-adds-stability-and-security-your-jenkins-environment) already contains a curated set of plugins for Jenkins Pipeline, Blue Ocean, source control management and everything else we need - all well tested for us already.

-This version of the Credentials plugin is the only exception, because the recent version of the plugin with JCasC support has not been integrated into CAP yet (coming soon!).
+This version of the Credentials plugin is an exception, because the recent version of the plugin with JCasC support has not been integrated into CAP yet (coming soon!).

 *Extending the CloudBees Jenkins Distribution container image with plugins and JCasC*
 ```Dockerfile